-Here are three keys to setting boundaries and unlocking your true, genuine “YES” and feel respected at home, at work and in the community.
+Here are three keys shared in transfomative coaching sessions to set boundaries and unlock your true, genuine “YES” and feel respected at home, at work and in the community.

 - Identify what you want and your priorities.
 It is easy to be swayed by work pressures, competition, and family obligations.
 Pay attention to the “shoulds” and “have tos.”
 I see these as “red flags” or warning signals.
 It will be helpful if you have specific intentions already established involving work, home/family and socially/community involvement.
 Write your priorities down in your calendar or planner with time frames.
 Then before you commit, you can say you need to refer to your calendar and give yourself time to check-in.